ezrosent/frawk/README.md

 ```

 frawk is now on [crates.io](https://crates.io/crates/frawk), so running
-`cargo install frawk` with the desired features should also work.
+`cargo +nightly install frawk` with the desired features should also work.

 While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows.